 This is the other difficulty in our individual ways of suffering: We've come to the practice with lots of individual misunderstandings.
-I noticed that when Ajaan Fuang was teaching people, at the very beginning he used a whole toolbox full of different ways of teaching.
-Some people found it easy to gain concentration but had trouble using their discernment.
+I noticed that when Ajaan Fuang was teaching people, at the very beginning it was as if he had a whole toolbox full of different ways of teaching.
+Some people found it easy to gain concentration but had trouble using their discernment .
 Other people were more prone to discernment issues, more prone to analyzing things, but they had a real problem getting their minds to settle down.
 Some people, when their minds would settle down, would start having visions or weird sensations in the body.